microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

-Here the Month view has [CalendarView.IsGroupLabelVisible](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CalendarView.IsGroupLabelVisible) set to True and the group and main labels do not overlap because `CalendarView.DayItemMargin.Top` is set to 6 pixels.
+Here the Month view has [CalendarView.IsGroupLabelVisible](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CalendarView.IsGroupLabelVisible) set to True and the group and main labels do not overlap because `CalendarView.DayItemMargin.Top` is set to the default 6 pixels.

 ``` csharp
 calendarView1.DayItemMargin = new Thickness(0, 6, 0, 0);